informatics-isi-edu/deriva-docs/docs-src/user-guide/sharing-and-citing-data.md

 To that end, every record in a DERIVA deployment is citable using Record IDs and Share links.
 A citation to a record in DERIVA is essentially equivalent to a citation to a paper or other scholarly work.

-## Record IDs (RIDs)
+## Resource IDentifiers (RIDs)

-Each record in Chaise has a corresponding Record ID (or RID).
-This is a resource identifier that is also a persistent identifier and can be used to cite data in the same way you cite publications.
+Every record within Chaise has its own unique identifier, the Resource IDentifier (or RID).
+This is a permanent, citable, globally unique identifier displayed for every data record, much like an Accession number.

 The RID is displayed for every row of search results.